A Home of Your Own

+A Home of Your Own is a 1965 British comedy film directed by Jay Lewis and starring Ronnie Barker, Richard Briers, Peter Butterworth and Bernard Cribbins.
+It was written by Lewis and Johnny Whyte.

+Plot

-A Home of Your Own is a 1964 British comedy film, which is a brick-by-brick account of the building of a young couple's dream house.
+The story is a brick-by-brick account of the building of a young couple's dream house.
 From the day when the site is first selected, to the day – several years and children later – when the couple finally move in, the story is a noisy but wordless comedy of errors, as the incompetent labourers struggle to complete the house.
+In this satirical look at British builders, many cups of tea are made, windows are broken and the same section of road is dug up over and over again by the water board, the electricity board and the gas board.